Bkmakwana2002/E-commerce-fastapi/readme.md

 3. Create a `.env` file with the following content:

-Replace `DATABASE_URL655555555 ` with your MongoDB connection string.
+Replace `DATABASE_URL` with your MongoDB connection string.

 4. Run the FastAPI application using `uvicorn main:app --reload`.